datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins-aliases.md

 ## Aliases

-As queries get more complex names can get long and unwieldy.
+As queries get more complex names can get long and unwieldy (as we saw before).
 To help make things clearer we can use aliases to assign new names to things in the query.

 We can alias both table names: